Encopresis (aka Soiling): Guide for Parents and Caregivers

 - Regular toileting

-- It can take weeks or months to train the bowel back to a normal pattern.
+- Training the bowel back to a normal pattern can take weeks or months.
 A good way to work towards this is to take advantage of the body’s normal reflex (or urge) to empty after meals.

-- 20-30 minutes after each meal, have your child sit on the toilet or potty for 1 minute for each year of age (e.g. 3 minutes for a 3-year-old).
-Take this time to read a book together, or chat and catch up!
+- 20-30 minutes after each meal, have your child sit on the toilet or potty for 1 minute each year of age (e.g. 3 minutes for a 3-year-old).
+Take this time to read a book, chat, and catch up!

-- Depending on your child’s age, rewards such as sticker charts may be helpful for encouraging this time sitting on the toilet.
+- Depending on your child’s age, rewards such as sticker charts may help encourage this time sitting on the toilet.

-- Keep a diary of how often your child is having a bowel movement, the type of stool he/she is having, and any symptoms as listed above.
+- Keep a diary of how often your child has a bowel movement, the type of stool he/she is having, and any symptoms listed above.

 - Remember to stay positive and calm!
-Avoid punishing or giving consequences, even if your child still has episodes of soiling.
+Avoid punishing or giving consequences, even if your child still has soiling episodes.
 If your child becomes stressed, this may make the problem worse.

 - More physical activity